Skip to main content

 Sajid's Verdict on IC Markets

 IC Markets is the best broker for active traders.
-Raw spreads are consistently tight, commissions are low, and they do not penalize you with inactivity fees.
-Local NZD banking options and multiple platforms make it the gold standard.
+Raw spreads are consistently tight, commissions are low, and they do not charge inactivity fees.
+Local NZD bank clearing is a major benefit.

 IC Markets New Zealand FAQs